Cincinnati Electricity Rates

 Common questions about electricity rates, plans, and suppliers in Cincinnati and the Duke Energy Ohio service area.

-What is the average electric bill in Cincinnati?
+What is the average monthly electric bill in Cincinnati?

-At the current average rate of 9.2¢/kWh, a Cincinnati home using 1,000 kWh/month pays approximately $92/month for generation.
-Cincinnati homes average 900-1,100 kWh/month, with summer AC and winter heating driving seasonal peaks.
+At the current average rate of 10.48¢/kWh, a Cincinnati home using 1,000 kWh/month pays approximately $105/month for electricity supply.
+Actual bills depend on usage, which varies seasonally.

 What happens when my contract expires?